 President Luong Cuong and his wife and delegates visit the Grand Egyptian Museum.
 Photo: Lam Khanh/VNA

-Witnessing the rich collections of artifacts at the Grand Egyptian Museum, President Luong Cuong expressed his impression of the scale and diversity, which clearly reflect the cultural characteristics of one of the cradles of ancient civilization, and at the same time symbolize the efforts to modernize the tourism industry and preserve Egypt's heritage.
+Witnessing the rich collections of artifacts at the Grand Egyptian Museum, President Luong Cuong expressed his impression of the scale and diversity, which clearly reflect the cultural characteristics of one of the cradles of ancient civilization and are also a symbol of Egypt's efforts to modernize the tourism industry and preserve its heritage.

-On this occasion, the President presented a copy of the Ngoc Lu bronze drum, an important cultural symbol of Vietnam, to the Egyptian Grand Museum.
-The Director of the Grand Museum expressed his gratitude for the “extremely valuable gift” from the President and affirmed that he would arrange a solemn location, appropriate to the meaning of the artifact, for display at the Grand Museum.
+On this occasion, the President of Vietnam presented a replica of the Ngoc Lu bronze drum, an important cultural symbol of Vietnam, to the Grand Museum of Egypt.
+The Director of the Grand Museum expressed his sincere gratitude for the "extremely valuable gift" from the President and affirmed that he would arrange a prominent and appropriate place for the artifact to be displayed at the Grand Museum, befitting its significance.

 President Luong Cuong presents the Grand Egyptian Museum with a Vietnamese version of the Bronze Drum.
 Photo: Lam Khanh/VNA